Browne1997/Freelance_work/README.md

 ## Step 5: Create post-csv's of converted GPS coords

 Direct conversions of R code to python.
+Output CSV of converted GPS coordinates is B.csv

 > python (or python3 dependant on how you name it in the installtion) post_csv_build.py